linrongbin16/fzfx.nvim/README.md

 ### For Windows

-Since fzf.vim relay on bash shell to run on Windows, so you need either:
+Since fzf.vim rely on bash shell to run on Windows, so you need either:

 1. Automatically install `git` and `bash` via [scoop](https://scoop.sh) and run powershell commands: